guilhermesob/Computer-Science-Concepts---Code-Repository/README.md

-# Tanenbaum-s-Computer-Science-Concepts---Code-Repository
+# Tanenbaum's Computer Science Concepts - Code Repository

-practical implementations and mathematical explorations inspired by the seminal works of Professor Andrew S. Tanenbaum.
-This repository is designed to reinforce and showcase my deep understanding of computer science concepts, particularly those covered in Computer Networks (5th Edition) and Structured Computer Organization.
+This repository contains practical implementations and mathematical explorations inspired by the seminal works of Professor Andrew S. Tanenbaum.
+It is designed to reinforce and showcase a deep understanding of computer science concepts, particularly those covered in *Computer Networks* (5th Edition) and *Structured Computer Organization*.

-Systems Analyst and Developer and Software Engineer, I believe in continuous learning and hands-on practice to maintain and enhance my technical expertise.
-This repository serves as a testament to my commitment to these principles, featuring code implementations that explore the core ideas presented in these textbooks.
+As a Systems Analyst, Developer, and Senior Software Engineer, I am committed to continuous learning and hands-on practice to maintain and enhance my technical expertise.
+This repository serves as a testament to these principles, featuring code implementations that explore the core ideas presented in these textbooks.

-The repository also has add-ons seen in other authors such as Digital Computer Electronics Third Edition Albert Paul Malvino, Ph.D.
-Jerald A. Brow
+Additionally, the repository includes contributions inspired by other influential texts, such as *Digital Computer Electronics* (3rd Edition) by Albert Paul Malvino, Ph.D., and Jerald A. Brown, as well as *Electronics* (8th Edition, Volumes I and II) by Albert Malvino and David Bates.
+These add-ons provide a more comprehensive understanding of electronics and digital circuits.

 ## Structure
 The repository is organized into the following sections: